smartYi/road-to-sv/google.md

 Binary search.
 Say value of current mid is k, search first appearance index of k on left and last index of mid element on right.
 The number of times k appears is rightIndex-leftIndex+1.

->  rotate a pixel picture by 90 degree

-build a mapping function between old index and new index.

 > 给int n，求n所有factors，然后问问算法的running time